 Advanced Training: Workflow Automation

 Engineers need to be able to deliver project analyses faster and more efficiently than ever before.
-This is why FLOW-3D and FLOW-3D CAST have built-in options for workflow automation; a modular text-driven structure that allows for easy scripting; and with the new FLOW-3D Design Explorer, the ability to easily and graphically set up complex workflows including DOEs and full multi-parameter, multi-objective optimization studies.
+This is why FLOW-3D and FLOW-3D CAST have built-in options for workflow automation, a modular text-driven structure that allows for easy scripting, and batch postprocessing.
 In this advanced training, we will review the features that can help you save time and money through automation and optimization.

 The Workflow Automation advanced training will take place the afternoon of June 3, from 13:00 – 17:00 at the Diana Majestic Sheraton.
 You can sign up for the training when you register for the conference.